 To get here, you need to apply a normalization formula to your raw engagement scores.
 In Sherlock, in order to normalize scores, we use a process called Winsorizing (we wins at the 90th percentile threshold) and then apply an exponential function to ensure that differences in the raw scores are more effectively represented.

 Once you have a normalized set of user scores, you have done the hard work.
-All that is left is using these scores in ways that have direct business application.
+All that is left is using these scores in ways that have a direct impact on your recurring SaaS revenue.
 Here are a few ways to make this scoring model applicable and actionable:

 When every one of your users has an engagement score, that gives you the opportunity to do something amazing: actually rank your users based on their engagement.
 And this opens up so many opportunities.
 For example, you can: